JuliaData/DataFrames.jl/doc/sections/02_getting_started.md

 In modern data analysis `NA`'s don't simply arise in vector-like data.
 The `DataMatrix` and `DataFrame` structures are also capable of handling `NA`'s.
 You can confirm for yourself that the presence of `NA`'s poisons matrix operations in the same way that it poisons vector operations by creating a simple `DataMatrix` and trying to perform matrix multiplication:

-	dm = DataMatrix([1.0 0.0; 0.0 1.0])
+	dm = DataArray([1.0 0.0; 0.0 1.0])
 	dm[1, 1] = NA
 	dm * dm

 ## Working with Tabular Data Sets

-As we said before, working with simple `DataVec`'s and `DataMatrix`'s gets boring after a while.
+As we said before, working with simple `DataVector`'s and `DataMatrix`'s gets boring after a while.
 To express interesting types of tabular data sets, we'll create a simple `DataFrame` piece-by-piece:

 	df = DataFrame()
 	df["A"] = 1:4